PHY ED 1124 Principles & Practice In 1St Aid & Cardiopulmonary Resuscitation: 1 semester hour

 PHY ED 3424 Teaching of Skills: Grades 9-12: 3 semester hours

-Prerequisites: Completion of 15 hours of Level II courses.
+Prerequisites: Completion of 15 hours of Level II requirements.
 Study of sport and physical activities predominately found in physical education programs at these grade levels, with emphasis given to critical cue analysis, developmental sequencing, and the design of appropriate learning activities, materials, and pedagogical skills.

 PHY ED 3425 Teaching Skills: Movement, Dance, and Rhythms: 3 semester hours

-Prerequisites: Completion of 15 credit hours of Level II courses.
+Prerequisites: Completion of 15 credit hours of Level II requirements.
 Study of movement analysis and techniques of teaching fundamental movement skills, rhythmic activities, creative movement, and dance forms commonly taught in school settings.
 Emphasis will be given to developmental sequencing and the design of appropriate learning activities, materials, and pedagogical skills.

 PHY ED 3468 Curriculum and Methods of Teaching Physical Education: 3 semester hours